 17. It’s estimated that Babylon was one of the largest cities in the world from 1770 to 1670 B.C. and then again during the period the hanging gardens were supposedly built from 602 up until 320 B.C.

 18. It’s also believed that Babylon was the first city in the world to ever reach a population of over 200,000 people, which would have been a massive amount in those times.

 19. Babylon was located about 85 kilometers south of the modern-day capital of Iraq, Baghdad.

 20. The Provincial government of Babil announced in 2009 that they would reopen the excavation site of the ruins of Babylon to tourists.
 Because of the ongoing unrest in the region, not many have come as of yet.

-21. The Hanging Gardens of Babylon aren’t just one of the 7 wonders of the ancient world, the excavation site of the ancient city of Babylon (where the gardens are supposedly located) have been inscribed as a UNESCO World Heritage Site since July 5, 2019.
+21. The Hanging Gardens of Babylon aren’t just one of the 7 wonders of the ancient world, the excavation site of the ancient city of Babylon (where the gardens are supposedly located) has been inscribed as a UNESCO World Heritage Site since July 5, 2019.